Scientific name: Lymantria dispar

 The gypsy moth is regulated federally and in the state of Minnesota.
 Lake and Cook counties are quarantined for gypsy moth.
 For more information visit the gypsy moth quarantine website.

 Gypsy moth was introduced to the United States and Canada in 1869, and has since spread across much of the northeastern U.S. See the history of gypsy moth in the U.S. and Minnesota.

 The caterpillar hatches from the egg and grows to a length of 2½ inches as it matures.
 Its body is covered with hairs to protect it from predators including curious humans.
-Be careful - if you touch it your skin might get irritated!
-Along its back the caterpillar has five pairs of blue spots near the head, followed by six pairs of red spots.
+Be careful - if a gypsy moth caterpillar touches your skin, the area might get irritated!
+Along its back, the caterpillar has five pairs of blue spots near the head followed by six pairs of red spots.
 It actively feeds on plant foliage from late spring through mid-summer, when it develops into a pupa.

 The adult female moth is white with brown jagged markings on her wings.
-Her wingspread ranges from 1 to 2 inches but she cannot fly because her body is so large and heavy with eggs.
-She releases a pungent sex attractant (pheromone) that only the male moths can smell so they can fly to her and mate.
-The female produces one egg mass and dies.
+Her wingspread ranges from 1 to 2 inches, but she cannot fly because her body is so large and heavy with eggs.
+Female gypsy moth attract male mates by releasing a pungent sex attractant (pheromone).
+After attracting a male and successfully mating the female lays a single egg mass and dies.

 The adult male moth has feathery (plumed) antennae that are so sensitive they can "smell" a female a mile away.
 His body can be light beige to dark brown with black jagged bands on brown forewings.
 His wingspread ranges from only ¾ to 1½ inches yet he is a strong flyer and capable of mating with several females.
 Adult moths are typically active from late summer through early fall.